 “The current standard for dealing with PFAS-contaminated water is activated carbon filters,” Sales said.
 “But the problem with filtration is that it only collects the PFAS it doesn’t destroy it.
 So, unless the filters are incinerated at high temperatures, the spent filters become a new source of PFAS that can make its way back into the environment through landfill runoff and seepage.”

 To truly eliminate the chemicals treatment needs to split apart the carbon-fluoride bond that is key to the compound’s staying power.
 Different types of PFAS, which now number in the thousands, are comprised of different length carbon-fluoride chains.
-The primary goal of proposed decontamination methods is to break the chain into smaller pieces to render it inert.
+The primary goal of the proposed decontamination methods is to break the chain into smaller pieces to render it inert.
 A secondary, and more challenging target, is completely removing the fluoride atoms from the compounds — an achievement called defluorination.

 One way to remove PFAS from water is through elevating its temperatures which raises the activity of its atoms enough to stretch the carbon-fluoride bond to its breaking point.
 Unfortunately, it takes a lot more than boiling to get rid of PFAS, according to Sales.

-“To break the extremely stable bond between carbon and fluoride in PFAS, you need to raise the temperature of the compounds to at least 1,000 Celsius — so 10 times the temperature of boiling water,” Sales said.
+“To break the extremely stable bond between carbon and fluoride in PFAS, you need to raise the temperature of the compounds to at least 1,000 Celsius (1,832 Fahrenheit) — so 10 times the temperature of boiling water,” Sales said.
 “But that’s clearly not feasible for water treatment operations, due to the massive amount of energy it would consume.”